MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_display_drivercaps_extension.md

 ### -field SupportUsb4Targets

-Indicates USB4 display support.
+Indicates USB4 targets support.
 This value is only valid for WDDM 3.0 drivers.

 ### -field Reserved